 When we plug our strand of lights into an outlet, what will the current do?
 Let’s follow the flow:

-- Powering it up.
-When we plug our Christmas lights in, current starts flowing from our wall outlet.
+- Powering it up: When we plug our holiday lights in, the current starts flowing from our wall outlet.

-- Flowing along.
-It then moves along the strand of copper wire and through our Christmas light, making them shine brightly.
+- Flowing along: It then moves along the strand of copper wire and through our holiday light, making it shine brightly.

-- Coming home.
-When our current reaches the end of our strand of lights, it heads for a ground to get some rest, and so the cycle continues.
+- Coming home: When our current reaches the end of our strand of lights, it heads for the ground to get some rest, and so the cycle continues.

 There is a fundamental law of the universe to remember for how current and resistance work in a series circuit:

 Makes sense, right?
-As you add more resistance to a circuit, like some Christmas lights, or even a resistor, then the more work for your circuit has to do.
+As you add more resistance to a circuit, like some holiday lights, or even a resistor, then the more work for your circuit has to do.
 Let’s say you take the circuit we introduced at the beginning of this blog that had one light bulb.
-Now, what would happen if you add another light to this circuit?
-Will both bulbs shine as bright?
+Now, what would happen if you added another light to this circuit?
+Will both bulbs shine as brightly?
 Nope.
 When you plug in that second bulb, both will get equally dim, because you have added more resistance to your circuit, which decreases the flow of current.

 But how do you go about figuring out how much resistance you have in a series circuit?
 You just add all of the different resistance values together.
 For example, in the circuit below we have two resistors, each being 10k Ohms.
 To get the total resistance in this circuit, just add all of the numbers together.
 That’s 10k + 10k, which comes to 20k Ohms of total resistance.